CRAWFORD COUNTY LIBRARY DISTRICT

 - While in the library, the parent, guardian, or adult caregiver is responsible for monitoring and regulating the behavior of their children.

-- Children ages 12 to 17 may be permitted to stay unattended if they are behaving in an appropriate manner.
+- Children ages 15 to 17 may be permitted to stay unattended if their parent or legal guardian has signed the Minor Consent Waiver to allow them to use the services of the library, and they are behaving in an appropriate manner.
 The library does not assume responsibility for any unattended child.
 The parent, guardian, or adult caregiver is responsible for monitoring and regulating the behavior of their children.
 Any person behaving in an unacceptable manner in violation of the Crawford County Library District Behavior Policy may be asked to leave the premises.
 Library privileges may be revoked.
 If the parent, guardian, or adult caregiver cannot be located, law enforcement officers, child protective services, or other appropriate government agency will be contacted.

 - Teachers, daycare providers, or other youth leaders may not leave groups of unattended children in the library.
 If a child exhibits inappropriate behavior, staff will ask the teacher, daycare provider, or youth leader to correct the situation.
 If the teacher, daycare provider, or youth leader does not correct the situation, the family or school group will be asked to leave the premises.